 Personality and Brain Structure

-In addition, different personality factors were found to have significant association with different areas in the cortex.
+In addition, different personality factors were found to have a significant association with different areas of the cortex.

 “They discovered all the extroverted participants had significantly larger medial orbitofrontal cortex, located on the frontal lobe above and behind the eyes.
 The conscientious ones had a bigger lateral prefrontal cortex; this part of our brain gets involved when we set a goal for ourselves or obey rules.
 The brains of the neurotics in the group showed smaller volumes in dorsomedial prefrontal cortex among other characteristics.
 Overall, the brain regions impacted are those responsible for negative emotions in the neurotics.”

-If so, then our personality- the way we interact the world around us maybe predetermined.
+If so, then our personality- the way we interact the world around us may be predetermined.
 It helps us understand our own behavioral tendencies.
-The more important question here though is whether or not we can somehow make a change on our brain by changing our behavior.
+The more important question here though is whether or not we can somehow make a change in our brain by changing our behavior.

-If it’s possible to impact change on our brain from outside, how long will it take?
+If it’s possible to impact change in our brain from outside, how long will it take?

 What do you think?
 Feel free to leave your comment below.